-Alex is a Senior Associate at Vasudhara where she works on a number of investments and performs research to support future investment decisions.
+Alex worked at Vasudhara as a Senior Associate helping to develop a number of investments and perform research to support future investment decisions.

 Before Vasudhara she worked at The Social Innovation Partnership, a London based social advisory business, where she led a variety of projects that supported social enterprises to better understand and improve their impact.